 "Whenever you try something different, there will be start-up challenges as developers, designers and regulators come to grips with the new way of doing business.
 The way we look at it, every problem is an opportunity," continues Remi Dubé.
 "The City has learned a lot from the early stages of on-site infiltration implementation in South Newton; and the experience gained has served as a valuable feedback loop that has enabled us to adapt our approach so that we in fact achieve the rainwater/stormwater management requirements."
 "Currently, building permits are not released until the on-lot infiltration systems are certified by a qualified professional engineer.
 This provides the City with considerable leverage to ensure compliance."
 "On March 12, the morning session will mainly focus on the technical aspects of infiltration implementation.
 In the afternoon, Susan Rutherford will expand on the legal and policy aspects of getting it built right.
 This will also provide representatives from other municipalities with a chance to share their experiences."
 "The key message for participants to take away from the Surrey Water Balance Model Forum is that the City is committed to moving forward with The New Business As Usual," concludes Remi Dubé.
 City of Surrey hosts Water Balance Model Forum Water Bucket Web Story #3 posted February 2009 8.
-Advancing a Regional Team Approach "In holding the Surrey Forum, our vision is that this event will be the catalyst for additional

-regional forums that would be organized in collaboration Vancouver's with Metro Stormwater Interagency Liaison Group.... i.e. SILG, states Ted van der Gulik, Chair of the Inter-Governmental Partnership that developed and maintains the Water Balance Model.
+Advancing a Regional Team Approach "In holding the Surrey Forum, our vision is that this event will be the catalyst for additional regional forums that would be organized in collaboration Vancouver's with Metro Stormwater Interagency Liaison Group.... i.e. SILG, states Ted van der Gulik, Chair of the Inter-Governmental Partnership that developed and maintains the Water Balance Model.
+An Historical Perspective "British Columbia is recognized internationally as a leader in implementing a natural systems

-approach to

-management

-environment.